 - 34. There is strong anti-virus and firewall protection on our network.
-Pupils are not required to use emails in school.
-There is no reason why a pupil should send an email to school unless it is work that they are sending to their teacher's work email address.
+Pupils are allocated a school email address which they can use to email other pupils or teachers.
+Pupils and teachers can also message each other via 'Showbie'.
 Spam emails and certain attachments will be blocked automatically by the email system.
-If this causes problems for school work purposes, pupils should contact their form teacher for assistance. - 35.
-Pupils should immediately report, to Mrs Vanessa Wood, the Online Safety Coordinator / IT Manager, Mrs Di Morris or another member of staff the receipt of any communication that makes them feel uncomfortable, is offensive, discriminatory, threatening or bullying in nature and must not respond to any such communication. - 36.
+If this causes problems for schoolwork purposes, pupils should contact their form teacher for assistance. - 35.
+Pupils should immediately report, to Mrs Vanessa Wood, the Online Safety Coordinator and Computing co-ordinator / IT Manager (Net Tech), or a member of SLT the receipt of any communication that makes them feel uncomfortable, is offensive, discriminatory, threatening or bullying in nature and must not respond to any such communication. - 36.
 Pupils must report any accidental access to materials of a violent or sexual nature directly to a member of staff.
 Deliberate access to any inappropriate materials by a pupil will lead to the incident being recorded on their file and will be dealt with under the school's P16 Behaviour, Rewards, Sanctions and Use of Reasonable Force Policy.
-Pupils should be aware that all internet usage via the school's systems and its wifi network is monitored. - 37.
+Pupils should be aware that all internet usage via the school's systems and its Wi-Fi network is monitored. - 37.
 Certain websites are automatically blocked by the school's filtering system.